TuskyTO/big4sports/README.md

 4. The user must open their XAMPP control panel and make sure that Apache and MySQL are running.

 5. We have provided the app-db.sql file with the existing databases.
 To use this, you must:
-   a. create a database called "app-db" on your local phpMyAdmin
+   a. create a database called "app-db" on your localhost/phpMyAdmin/
    b. select the app-db database on your phpMyAdmin, then select "import", then click the file app-db.sql that you have from our cloned repository.
 This will provide you with the most updated version of our database.

 6. Final step: Open your browser, visit "localhost/”.
 From here should see the big4sports folder.
 Then, you can open our backend folder and access our index.php file.